 Monthly compliance is generally concerned with PAYE compliance, although an employer may also need to comply with other legislation.

 PAYE compliance is concerned with paying over to HMRC the correct amounts of tax, national insurance (employees’ and employer’s) and student loan deductions.
-This has taken on more importance under RTI, as HMRC will calculate what they think is due from the FPS and EPS submissions for each tax month.
+This has taken on more importance under real time information (RTI), as HMRC will calculate what they think is due from the full payment submission (FPS) and employer payment summary (EPS) submissions for each tax month.

-To assist with PAYE compliance, regular reconciliation of tax, NICs, student loan deductions and statutory payments recovery should be undertaken.
+To assist with PAYE compliance, regular reconciliation of tax, NIC, student loan and postgraduate loan deductions and statutory payments recovery should be undertaken.
 This should be on a tax month basis.

 See Example 1.

 After the analysis of the payments to be made to HMRC ‘this period’, the payments should also be reconciled against the cumulative year to date figures.
 This is to ensure that no errors have occurred, eg owing to manual adjustments or late payments.
 Other causes of being unable to reconcile the figures are overpayments and late notification of starters.
 As these tend to be made outside of the normal payroll cycle, it is easy for the additional tax and NIC deductions to be overlooked and excluded from the totals.

 Although the old P35 no longer exists under the RTI process, the equivalent reconciliation should still be undertaken to ensure that the correct payments are made over to HM

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.